*PANDEMIC PRECAUTIONS IN EFFECT*

 - Staff Requests - Physicians or other clinical staff may ask visitors to leave the room while they work with a patient.
 This is to insure patient's privacy and the safety of everyone.

-Generally, visitors should be free from symptoms of communicable diseases such as colds, flu and skin infections.
-Examples of these symptoms include cough, fever, diarrhea, vomiting and draining skin lesions.
+Generally, visitors should be free from symptoms of communicable diseases such as colds, flu, and skin infections.
+Examples of these symptoms include cough, fever, diarrhea, vomiting, and draining skin lesions.
 Children who have been exposed to a communicable disease or who are obviously ill are not permitted on the nursing units.
 Good hand washing is important for visitors as well as staff.
 Visitors may be asked to leave at any time at the medical or nursing staff's discretion.

 WNH is a tobacco-free facility.
 Use of tobacco products is prohibited in any building or on property owned or operated by WNH.

 Parking for patients and visitors is located on Fifth Avenue across from the main entrance.
 Outpatients may also park in designated areas behind the hospital accessible from Michigan Street.
 Handicapped parking stalls are designated in several areas in front and behind the hospital.
-Patients and visitors are asked not to park in loading zones, emergency drives or designated physician parking areas.
+Patients and visitors are asked not to park in loading zones, emergency drives, or designated physician parking areas.

-Food, Flowers and Gifts for Patient
+Food, Flowers, and Gifts for Patients

-Patient Conference Room
+Patient Conference Room & Chapel

 Letters and packages for patients are delivered each morning by volunteers.
 Letters and parcels that arrive after you have been discharged are forwarded to your home.
 Stamps and stationery may be purchased in the Snack Bar/Gift Shop.
-Outgoing mail may be left at the nursing station.
+Outgoing mail may be left at the nurses station.
 Newspapers may be purchased from dispensers located at the hospital entrance.